todiane/todiane/README.md

 ## Hackathons, Free Code Camp and Udemy

 Along with my Full Stack training I am also going through material provided by Free Code Camp and courses I buy from Udemy.
-I am registered to a JavaScript and Python course on Udemy plus going through the Free Code Camp web developer, javascript and python courses.
 Code Instutitue run monthly Hackathon projects and I have included links to created projects here.

 <!---
 todiane/todiane is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.